john-thuo1/john-thuo1/README.md

 I'm an Undergrad CS Student with a strong interest in Artificial Intelligence, Data Engineering, Networking(not meeting people 😂), and Backend Development.

-## Skills and Interests
-I focus on leveraging data to drive informed decision-making and constructing comprehensive systems that collect data from diverse industries.<br />
-My ultimate goal is to create robust and efficient solutions that empower organizations to make data-driven choices.<br />

 ## Current Learning
 Currently, I'm exploring the fascinating realms of Machine Learning & Data Engineering.